StarkSources/myblog/_posts/2019-01-20-Github-+-Jekyll-for-a-website-or-blog.md

   <iframe width="400" height="400" src="https://www.youtube.com/embed/2MsN8gpT6jY?showinfo=0" frameborder="0" allowfullscreen></iframe>
 </section>

 Github is mostly used as Code-Hosting Platform with Version Control System.
-It can also be used for generating static sites for our projects, organizationa etc.All we need to do is upload all the website files into a repo and enable Github Pages in Repository settings.
+It can also be used for generating static sites for our projects, organizations etc.All we need to do is upload all the website files into a repo and enable Github Pages in Repository settings.

 > Then you can visit your website as **username.github.io/repo**